 Water Quality Assessment & 303(d) List

-The federal Clean Water Act requires states to perform a Water Quality Assessment every two years to track how clean the rivers, lakes, and marine water bodies are.
-After we review the data, we place water bodies in categories that describe the quality of the water and status of any needed cleanup.
+We perform a Water Quality Assessment, about every two years, to categorize water bodies as clean or polluted.
+Polluted water bodies are prioritized for cleanup plan development to restore water quality.
 The Assessment helps us use state resources more efficiently by focusing our limited resources on water bodies that need the most work.

-We will be submitting our 2022 Assessment to EPA before the end of April for their approval.
-We are preparing a response to comments document that will be provided to commenters and posted on this webpage.
-The Assessment will remain a candidate Assessment until EPA approves it.
-Then, we will update this page to reflect it is the Approved Assessment and should be used for Clean Water Act regulatory purposes.
-Also, we send out notice to our WQ improvement email list, sign up to receive these updates.
+We submitted our 2022 Assessment to EPA on April 25, 2025 for their approval.
+Please see the links below for our database search tool, online map, our response to comments document and other information.
+The Assessment will remain a Candidate Assessment until EPA approves it.
+Then, we will update this page and send out notice to reflect it is the Approved Assessment and should be used for Clean Water Act regulatory purposes.
+Sign up to receive these updates on our Water Quality Improvement email list.

 We held the public review and comment period on this Assessment from Nov.
 4, 2024 to Jan.
 10, 2025 with a public webinar on Nov.
 13, 2024.

 On Aug.
-26, 2022, the Environmental Protection Agency (EPA) Region 10 issued their final approval of our 2018 Water Quality Assessment.
-This Assessment is the current and replaces our previous Assessment for Clean Water Act regulatory purposes.
-Decisions relying on Assessment information should use this Assessment until the 2022 Assessment is approved by EPA.
+26, 2022, the Environmental Protection Agency (EPA) Region 10 issued their final approval of our 2018 Assessment.
+This is the Approved Assessment and should be used for Clean Water Act regulatory purposes.
 Visit EPA's Washington 2014–2018 303d List website for more information on their decision.

-View the current assessment results on our online search tool or our map-based Water Quality Atlas.
+View the Approved Assessment on our online search tool or our map-based Water Quality Atlas.

 Supporting documents